kevonc/kevoncheung.com/content/articles/20210321-product-launch.md

 ---
-title: "Truth behind a successful product launch"
+title: Truth behind a successful product launch
-date: "2021-03-21"
+date: '2021-03-21'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: product-launch
-slug: "product-launch"
+topic: entrepreneurship
 ---

 Every founder has to learn how to launch products.